renovatebot/renovate/docs/usage/configuration-options.md

 ### customChangelogUrl

-Use this field to set the source URL for release notes retrieval.
+Use this field to set the source URL for a package, including overriding an existing one.
-Most commonly used for dependencies missing one.
+Source URLs are necessary in order to look up release notes.

 Using this field we can specify the exact url to fetch release notes from.